 We are willing to bet that even if your recycling vender accepts plastic type 6 in their recycle bins, they specifically exclude Styrofoam.
 Why is Styrofoam not recyclable?
 It’s all the same stuff, isn’t it?
 Sort of.

 Now Styrofoam isn’t really the right word, even though we all use it.
 Styrofoam is a Dow Chemical Company trademark for a specific type of extruded polystyrene (EPS) foam used only for art supplies and insulation.
 Since “extruded polystyrene foam” is a little wordy, we’ll call it EPS or polystyrene in this article.

 Why Can’t You Recycle Polystyrene?

-There are two reasons EPS isn't allowed in recycle bins: density and contamination.
+There are two reasons polystyrene (EPS) is not recyclable or allowed in recycle bins: density and contamination.
 Polystyrene foam is 95% air so it is not cost-effective to store or ship.
 It is often contaminated with food or drink, and it is difficult to clean because it is so porous.
 Remember that recycling uses energy for transport and processing.
 There is no point in recycling if you use more energy than you save.
 Instead of wondering “why can’t Styrofoam be recycled?” or looking to your recycle bins, consider these alternatives.

 Don’t Use It